launchdarkly/go-server-sdk/README.md

 ## Learn more

 Check out our [documentation](http://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
-You can also head straight to the [complete reference guide for this SDK](http://docs.launchdarkly.com/docs/go-sdk-reference).
+You can also head straight to the [complete reference guide for this SDK](http://docs.launchdarkly.com/docs/go-sdk-reference) or our [code-generated API documentation](https://pkg.go.dev/gopkg.in/launchdarkly/go-server-sdk.v5).

 ## Testing